 Nearly one third of the world’s population is infected with Toxoplasma gondii.
 Although most infections are asymptomatic, toxoplasmosis can be life-threatening during pregnancy and in people with immune systems weakened by immunosuppressants or AIDS.
-T. gondii can only multiply within cells of its host, and repeated cycles of host cell invasion, parasite multiplication and host cell lysis are a major cause of the tissue damage that occurs during acute infection.
-A better understanding of the mechanisms of host cell invasion by T. gondii is therefore important to the development of new approaches to treating toxoplasmosis.
-T. gondii is also a powerful model for studying the invasion of related apicomplexan parasites, including those that cause malaria and cryptosporidiosis.
+Our lab studies two aspects of the T. gondii life cycle, each of which is critical to the parasite’s ability to cause disease: host cell invasion and parasite motility.
+A better understanding of the cell biological mechanisms underlying these two processes is important to the development of new approaches to treating toxoplasmosis.
+T. gondii is also a powerful model for studying the mechanisms of invasion and motility in related apicomplexan parasites, including those that cause malaria and cryptosporidiosis.ated apicomplexan parasites, including those that cause malaria and cryptosporidiosis.

-AMA1 proteins secreted onto the parasite surface from apical organelles, the micronemes, are thought to play an important role in invasion.
-One highly conserved microneme protein that has received much attention as a malaria vaccine candidate is apical membrane antigen 1 (AMA1).
+T. gondii can only multiply within cells of its hosts, and repeated cycles of host cell invasion, parasite multiplication and host cell lysis cause tissue damage during acute infection.
+One major goal of our research is to identify T. gondii proteins that play a role in host cell invasion and determine exactly what these proteins do, with a focus on the highly conserved protein, apical membrane antigen 1 (AMA1).
 AMA1 is a type I transmembrane protein with a large extracellular domain and a short cytosolic tail.
-AMA1 directly mediates the physical interaction between the parasite and host cell: remarkably, the extracellular domain of AMA1 on the parasite surface binds to a receptor on the host cell (RON2) that is inserted into the host cell membrane by the invading parasite.
-We are currently studying two aspects of T. gondii AMA1 critical to its role in mediating invasion: (a) the function of its cytosolic tail and (b) why and how its extracellular domain is cleaved and shed from the parasite surface during invasion.
+It is secreted onto the parasite surface, where it directly mediates the physical interaction between the parasite and host cell.
+Remarkably, the extracellular domain of AMA1 on the parasite surface binds to a receptor on the host cell (RON2) that is inserted into the host cell membrane by the invading parasite itself, i.e., the parasite inserts its own ligand for AMA1 into the host cell plasma membrane.
+We are currently studying two aspects of T. gondii AMA1 critical to its role in mediating invasion: (a) the function of its cytosolic tail and (b) why and how the extracellular domain of AMA1 is cleaved and shed from the parasite surface during invasion.